matthmeyer/matthmeyer/README.md

 ### Hey there 👋

-I'm Matthias, a founder and AI developer.
+I'm Matthias, a Founding AI Engineer.

-*Let's innovate together ♥️*

-📬  mail (at) matthiasmeyer (dot) info